s2-sumin-jung/home/_pages/about.md

 <summary>M.A. in Social Psychology, Seoul National University, 2021-2023</summary>
 <div markdown="1">

+* **Thesis**
-* **Thesis**: Why Do Happy People Exercise More?
+  * Why Do Happy People Exercise More?
 The Roles of Beliefs in the Psychosocial Benefits of Exercise.

 </div>
 </details>